ConsensusGroup/Haystack/README.md

 ## Getting Started

-Before cloning this repo it is important to note this is still an alpha version of the finished product and over time the application will be rewritten to include many more usecases as outlined in the Whitepaper.
+Before cloning this repo it is important to note this is still an alpha version of the finished product and over time the application will be rewritten to include many more use cases as outlined in the Whitepaper.
 Here are some prerequisites for getting the client to run (these will be installed when running the installer scripts);
 * Install PyOTA (A python package that interacts with the Tangle)
-* Java (OpenJDK-8-jre) (Used for the IOTA Reference Implementation (IRI))
 * PyCrypto (For the cryptography used in the project)
 * PyFFX (Symmetric encryption package)
+* pyOpenSSL

-It is highly recommended to run a local IRI node since the loading of the DLP and inbox will be a lot quicker. ~~In the future we will try to write code that will find the fastest nodes from a list of openly available nodes (such as iota.dance) and therefore minimize the need to run a node~~(Recent update).
+It is highly recommended to run a local IRI (IOTA Reference Implementation) node since the loading of the DLP and inbox will be a lot quicker. ~~In the future we will try to write code that will find the fastest nodes from a list of openly available nodes (such as iota.dance) and therefore minimize the need to run a node~~(Recent update).

 ## Installing
 At the current time the project has been tested to work on MacOS and Ubuntu (19.10 and below), but no Windows Version has yet been tested.
 The project in the future might be rewritten in C++ (depends on library availability).
 To get started follow the instructions as below;
-* Clone this repo
+* Clone this repo (git clone https://github.com/ConsensusGroup/Haystack.git)
-* Navigate to where the repo is cloned
+* Navigate to Haystack
-* Run either **Installer_Scipt_Linux.sh** (Ubuntu) or **Installer_Scipt_OSX.sh** (MacOS)
+* Run **Installer_Script_Linux_OSX.sh**
-* Download the IRI client from the IOTA GitHub repository and run it.
 * Navigate to the *HayStack_Client* folder directory
 * Open a terminal and type in *python main.py* this will now run the HayStack application (**NOTE: Run this with python2.7!**)